spences10/blog.scottspence.me/src/pages/2018/2018-12-31-react-context-api-with-gatsby/index.md

 ```

 There's also a template `src/template/blog-posts.js` which Gatsby uses
-to generate the posts in this blog, lets make it the same, let's wrap
+to generate the posts in this blog, let's make it the same, let's wrap
 the app in the return function for the context consumer, before it
 looked like this: